When Your Past Shows Up in Your Parenting: How to Break Parenting Patterns

 Recognizing the Patterns

 It can be subtle.
 Maybe you find yourself over-scheduling your child’s life because you want them to “have it all,” or you feel a constant pressure to correct their behavior perfectly, echoing the way you were raised.
-Or maybe you notice yourself being overly critical, snapping over small mistakes, or struggling to show patience — all while wondering why you can’t just “relax and enjoy” motherhood.
+Or maybe you notice yourself being overly critical, snapping over small mistakes, or perceiving your child's behavior as wrong and feeling pressure to correct it, struggling to show patience — all while wondering why you can’t just “relax and enjoy” motherhood.

 These patterns are common among women who are both high-functioning and anxious.
 The drive to succeed and manage everything perfectly can create an undercurrent of worry and self-criticism.
-And when these tendencies collide with parenting, they can leave you feeling guilty, exhausted, and sometimes even disconnected from your child.
+And when these tendencies collide with parenting, they can make it harder to respond constructively to your child's behavior, especially when difficulties arise.
+This can leave you feeling guilty, exhausted, and sometimes even disconnected from your child.

 Why Your Childhood Wounds Matter

 Your childhood experiences are not just stories from the past; they live in your nervous system, your habits, and your relationships.
-If you experienced inconsistent affection, criticism, or emotional neglect, your brain learned to anticipate danger, rejection, or failure — even in safe, loving environments.
-Now, as a parent, that nervous system response can show up as hyper-vigilance, perfectionism, or anxiety about your child’s safety, success, or happiness.
+If you experienced inconsistent affection, criticism, emotional neglect, or sexual abuse, your brain learned to anticipate danger, rejection, or failure — even in safe, loving environments.
+These early experiences can influence your emotional responses and behaviors well into adulthood, affecting how you relate to others and manage stress.

 Why Now is the Perfect Time for Therapy